check-spelling-sandbox/pgextmgrext/docs/design.md

 To install an extension, the installer will read the extension download URL from the plugindb config file, which decides how to install the extension (i.e., by calling `CREATE EXTENSION` or add to `shared_preload_library`).
 The installer automatically detects the PGXS Makefile in the extension source code, compiles it, and installs it to our Postgres instance.

-To collect information in the system, the installer will install our homemade extensions: `pgx_show_hooks` and `pgx_trace_hooks`. `pgx_show_hooks` adds a return set function to the system to collect the value of the function pointers of the hooks, so as to determine which hooks are used by the currently-installed extensions. `pgx_trace_hooks` will log all information when a hook is called, so that the installer can analyze the information to determine compability.
+To collect information in the system, the installer will install our homemade extensions: `pgx_show_hooks` and `pgx_trace_hooks`. `pgx_show_hooks` adds a return set function to the system to collect the value of the function pointers of the hooks, so as to determine which hooks are used by the currently-installed extensions. `pgx_trace_hooks` will log all information when a hook is called, so that the installer can analyze the information to determine compatibility.

 ### Extension Framework